myangga/vessel/README.md

 ### (the good stuff)
 Because Sails automatically maps websocket calls made through the `sails.io` connection, realtime updates of your data are super-easy.

-Here's an easy way to do it:
+Here's one way to do it:
 ```js
 import { onMount } from 'svelte';
 import { socket } from './socket.js' //this is the connection set up at the root of the Svelte app